Ecuador at the FIFA World Cup

-The Ecuador national football team has appeared at four FIFA World Cups, the world's premier football tournament for national football teams.
+The Ecuador national football team has appeared at five FIFA World Cups, the world's premier football tournament for national football teams.
 Ecuador's first participation in the World Cup was in 2002.
 Their best performance was in 2006, where they were eliminated in the round of 16.

 Qualification history

 From 1930 to 1938, Ecuador refrained from FIFA World Cup qualification tournaments.
-Its first entry was the 1950 qualifiers tournament, but withdrew from qualification.
-Ecuador did not enter the 1954 and 1958 tournaments.
+Their first entry was the 1950 qualifying tournament; however, they later withdrew during qualification.
+Ecuador did not enter the 1954 and 1958 qualifying tournaments.
 From 1962 to 1998, Ecuador failed to qualify for the world's premier football tournament.
-They earned their first qualification in 2002 after finishing 2nd in South America.
-The qualification for the second tournament in 2006 was achieved after finishing 3rd in South America.
-Ecuador finished 6th in South America but did not qualify for a third consecutive World Cup qualification tournament.
-Ecuador returned at the 2014 qualifier edition before they were eliminated from 2018 edition.
+They earned their first qualification in 2002 after finishing second in the CONMEBOL table.
+The qualification for a second tournament in 2006 was achieved after finishing third in the CONMEBOL table.
+Ecuador finished sixth in 2010 but did not qualify for a third consecutive World Cup tournament.
+Ecuador returned for the 2014 tournament before they were failed to qualify in 2018.
+They then qualified for back-to-back tournaments in 2022 and 2026.